Non-Contact ACL Injuries in Females

 The ACL is one of the key ligaments that help to stabilize the knee joint.
 It connects the femur to the tibia and helps to stabilize the knee during rotation.
 It also helps to prevent the tibia from moving too far forward in relation to the femur during sudden stops, twists, and when landing or jumping.
 But this ligament, just like any other structure of the body, can only take so much stress before it gives out.

 According to The American Orthopedic Society for Sports Medicine, about 150,000 ACL injuries occur every year in the US.
 Out of these, only 30% are due to contact (like a football tackle or car accident) and recent studies reveal that young female athletes are 4 to 6 times more likely to suffer a serious non-contact ACL injury than males.
 And while there’s some debate as to why this is the case, there are some factors that singularly, or in combination with each other, greatly increase the risk of ACL injuries in females.

 Intercondylar Notches And Parking Spaces

-One reason why females are at greater risk for con-contact ACL injuries is because they tend to have a more narrow intercondylar notch.
+One reason why females are at greater risk for non-contact ACL injuries is that they tend to have a more narrow intercondylar notch.
 The intercondylar notch is the groove in the femur through which the ACL passes.
 It tends to be smaller and more narrow in women, which makes an ACL injury more likely to occur.
-Think of it like trying to park a car: the more narrow the parking space is, the more likely it is that you’re going to accidentally scrape the side of your car along the neighboring car.
+Think of it like trying to park a car: the more narrow the parking space is, the more likely it is that you’re going to accidentally scrape the side of your car along with the neighboring car.
 In this case, your ACL is the car being parked, and the intercondylar notch is represented by the neighboring cars that are determining the size of the parking space.
-The smaller the parking space (or, the more narrow the intercondylar notch is) the more likely it is that an undesired outcomes to occur.
+The smaller the parking space (or, the more narrow the intercondylar notch is) the more likely it is that an undesired outcome will occur.